silvermind/local-api/README.md

 ---
 ## Changelog
 Version `1.1.1`
-- modify and register application as global in npm repository
+- modified and registered the application as global in npm repository
-- change color of logs
+- changed the color of logs
-- make dir 'examples' if does not exist
+- added feature: make dir 'examples' if does not exist
 - a lot of small fixes